guilhermehkr/vue-react-poc/README.md

-# Real time streaming react plugin
+# ReactJs wrapper for VueJs apps

 This library exports a ReactJs wrapper for VueJs applications.
 This is meant to show how we can create and consume VueJs applications within ReactJs projects